kezabelle/django-adminlinks/docs/index.rst

 License
 -------

 ``django-adminlinks 0.8.0`` is available under the terms of the Simplified BSD License (alternatively known as the FreeBSD License, or the 2-clause License).
+See the ``LICENSE`` file in the source distribution for a complete copy, or in the `this release on GitHub`_.

-See the ``LICENSE`` file in the source distribution for a complete copy.
+.. _this release on GitHub: https://github.com/kezabelle/django-adminlinks/releases/tag/0.8.0